Step 1 Summary

 Using an Existing Non-Profit Organization

 It is also possible for a scenario planning effort to be led by a local non-profit organization.
-Several nationally recognized regional scenario planning processes have been led by regionally-based non-profit organizations.
 These organizations often have a broad base of local leaders they rely on, are typically funded by corporation or foundation grants (along with public funds) and are in a good position to identify potential planning issues.
-They rarely have the skills or tools needed for scenario analysis, but in other states they have contracted with the MPO or COG to accomplish these tasks.
 They often delegate receiving or expending public funds to a MPO, COG, city or county.

 Creating an Ad Hoc Organization

 Sometimes no regional organization is able to bring together the broad coalition of groups necessary for a successful regional scenario process.
 In these cases a new ad-hoc organization can be formed, often supported tactically and financially by other organizations such as MPOs and regional non-profit foundations.
 The advantage is that a broad-based coalition can be formed without a pre-conceived agenda in the minds of the public, and draw on support and funds from a broad base.
-If following this approach, it will be important to identify the parties responsible for implementation following the completion of the scenario planning process.
 There are examples of this model being used successfully.
-Perhaps the most well recognized example is Envision Utah, which has maintained a staff and contracts with both public and private entities, since the completion of its scenairo planning process, to regularly engage in planning and implementation activities.

 Determine Civic Leadership

 In some scenario planning processes, local officials have delegated leadership to an outside agency due to a desire to include a wider array of community leaders than exist on an MPO board - or due to the potentially controversial nature of the process.
-When this is the case, as described above under Determining an Organizational Structure, the most common outside agency is either an existing nonprofit organization, or an ad-hoc group that includes a broader coalition of leaders.
 This gives more community members a seat at the table and opens the process to non-governmental stakeholders who can be crucial in crafting and implementing a strategy.

 Establish a Policy Advisory Committee

-The recommended approach is to form a policy advisory committee that includes a broad array of community representatives.
-In addition to the leaders and champions identified above, it is important to include members who represent some or all of the following interests on the advisory committee:
+In addition to the leaders and champtions identified above, the recommended approach is to form a policy advisory committee that includes a broad array of community representatives who represent some or all of the following interests on the advisory committee:

 - Participating jurisdictions (an elected officials or high level staff person)